gethsun1/chama-dapp-krnlII/README.md

   Launch your decentralized savings group with customizable parameters such as deposit amount, recurring contributions, penalty rates, maximum members, and contribution cycle duration.

 - **Join a Chama:**
   Discover and join active Chamas by sending the required deposit.
-Experience automated on-chain membership verification and transparent contribution tracking.
+Enjoy automated on-chain membership verification and transparent contribution tracking.

 - **Automated Contributions & Payouts:**
-  Members contribute according to the defined schedule and receive payouts automatically in a round-robin fashion once the group is complete.
+  Members contribute according to a defined schedule and receive payouts automatically in a round-robin fashion once the group is complete.

 - **Dashboard & Analytics:**
   Real-time on-chain data is displayed on the Dashboard, providing insights into your savings, contributions, and upcoming payouts.